hoko/hoko-docs/_posts/2015-06-02-rest-creating-smartlinks.md

 }
 {% endhighlight %}

-Example response for every request:
+Example of a response for each request:

 {% highlight json %}
 {